neivesten/pen-manipulator/README.md

 simulation or feed them from the previous segment to achieve continuous motion.

+## Coordinate Systems

+The program works with three coordinate spaces:

+1. **Global** – the absolute frame used by the visualisation.
+All final positions are expressed here.
+2. **Relative/Home** – a frame whose origin is the "home" position of the tool.
+The manipulator always starts and ends at this location.
+3. **Canvas** – a local frame describing the drawing canvas.
+The path points contained in `Path` are specified relative to this origin.

 ## Canvas Coordinate Translation

-`FU_CanvasOffset` shifts a position from the visualisation coordinate frame into a local canvas coordinate system.
-Pass the input position from the visu and the offset of your canvas origin to obtain the translated coordinates.
+`FU_CanvasOffset` converts a position from canvas coordinates to global coordinates by adding the offset of the canvas origin.
+Use it whenever a `PathPoint` needs to be expressed in the global frame.